We’re so glad you have decided to join our community of Lakers for a Lifetime.

 The Robert C. Pew Grand Rapids Campus

 The 38-acre Pew Grand Rapids Campus is comprised of two separate sites with a total of 11 buildings and three leased spaces in downtown Grand Rapids.
 The principal buildings are the Richard M. DeVos Center, the L.V.
-Eberhard Center, and the Cook-DeVos Center for Health Sciences.
+Eberhard Center, the L. William Seidman Center, and the Cook-DeVos Center for Health Sciences.
 These state-of-the-art facilities include 57 classrooms, 78 research laboratories, 23 lab prep rooms, 11 computer labs, and the Steelcase library.
 For detailed information regarding these locations, please see the Campuses section of the online catalog.

 The Meijer Campus in Holland